FrancescoUnida/Bachelor-in-Artificial-Intelligence-/README.md

 # Bachelor-in-Artificial-Intelligence-

 NOTE: all files are html files, just download them and open them to study.
-(RECOMMENDED)
+(HIGHLY RECOMMENDED)

 PAY ATTENTION!
 Always check information in the files!